WPSurfer.com

 Remember brute force attacks are not magic tricks.

-Brute Force attacks work because site administrators use easy to figure out passwords or recycle their passwords in all the online services they use.
+Brute Force attacks work because site administrators use easy-to-figure-out passwords or recycle their passwords in all the online services they use.

 Once their Tinder accounts gets hacked, you know they are in trouble.